Free Layered Turkey SVG for an Easy Thanksgiving Craft with Paper

 This is how it should look after you have uploaded the file:

-After uploading, the red truck design will show in your “Recently Uploaded Images”.
+After uploading, the turkey design will show in your “Recently Uploaded Images”.
 Click on it and then press “Add to Canvas” to put it onto your Project.

-Click the red truck on your canvas and use the width/height boxes near the top of the screen to make it the size that you want to cut it.
+Click the turkey on your canvas and use the width/height boxes near the top of the screen to make it the size that you want to cut it.

 When you’re happy with the size of the turkey SVG in Design Space, click “Make It” and follow the instructions on-screen to cut out all the layers.